 Inconsistent Deal Stages

-Inconsistent deal stages create confusion across the sales process.
+Inconsistent deal stages create confusion across the entire sales process.
 When sales reps define stages differently, deal progression becomes difficult to measure and compare.
-This inconsistency weakens sales pipeline management and distorts key metrics such as conversion rates and sales cycle length.
+This inconsistency weakens pipeline management and distorts key metrics such as conversion rates and sales cycle length.

 Manual Data Entry And Data Errors